ICAEW.com works better with JavaScript enabled.

 The following are 10 common VAT mistakes:

-4. Incorrectly reclaiming VAT twice on a purchase (normally occurs if a payment request is later followed by VAT invoice after payment is made).
-A payment request is not a valid tax invoice and it should state that it cannot be used to reclaim VAT.
-In order to recover VAT charged on goods and services the business must have a proper tax invoice or tax receipt.
+4. Incorrectly reclaiming VAT twice on a purchase.
+A request for payment or proforma invoice is not a valid VAT invoice and it cannot be used to reclaim VAT as input tax.
+In order to recover VAT charged on goods and services, the business must have a proper tax invoice or tax receipt.
+(See Section 19.5 of VAT Notice 700.)

 5. Charging the wrong VAT rate on sales.
-Businesses should charge VAT at the standard rate of VAT unless it is clear that the transaction is either liable to VAT at the reduced rate or is zero-rated.
-If the business is selling goods/services to overseas customers, the transaction may not be liable to VAT providing certain conditions are satisfied.
+Businesses should charge VAT at the standard rate of VAT unless it is clear that the transaction is either liable to VAT at the reduced rate, the zero-rate, or is exempt.
+The supply of some services fall outside the scope of UK VAT under the place of supply rules.
+See 3 for the rules regarding the export of goods.

 7. Claiming VAT on mileage but failing to keep a VAT receipt.
-Since January 2006 every business is required to keep a VAT receipt for fuel purchased in order to reclaim VAT on business mileage.
+Businesses are required to keep a VAT receipt for fuel purchased in order to reclaim VAT on business mileage.
+See Section 9 of VAT Notice 700/64.

 8. Failing to repay VAT recovered on purchases when supplier has not been paid for over 6 months.
-If a business has not paid a supplier invoice for over 6 months, they are required to repay any VAT recovered to HMRC.
+If a business has not paid a supplier invoice for over 6 months, they are required to repay to HMRC any VAT previously recovered as input tax on that supply until the supplier has been paid.
+See Section 4 of VAT Notice 700/18.

 10. Misunderstanding the VAT treatment of 'management charges'.
 If the business is in a VAT group with other companies, then any charges issued between members of the VAT group are disregarded for VAT purposes.
-If the management charge is issued to an overseas company, the business will need to determine whether the services supplied to the overseas associate are liable to UK VAT or whether the overseas associate needs to account for any VAT due under the reverse charge mechanism.
+If the management charge is issued to an overseas company, the business will need to determine whether the services supplied are liable to UK VAT or whether the overseas company needs to account for any VAT due under the reverse charge mechanism.

 Related resources in the Library collection